 Programme structure

-The entire ESP programme consists of 240 credits, distributed over several semesters, subjects and courses.
-In each course, the knowledge, skills and/or attitude goals are connected to the patient cases in order for you to integrate all aspects into your professional behaviour.
+The entire ESP programme lasts 3 years and consists of 240 credits.
+These are divided over semesters, subjects and courses.
+Each course links knowledge, skills and attitude goals to patient cases.
+This helps you integrate all aspects into your professional behaviour.

 About the programme